wpswings/woo-one-click-upsell-funnel/README.txt

 5) You’re making the payment through one of our supported payment gateways.
 The offer will not be displayed if you make payments through a payment gateway not supported by our plugin.
 6) Make sure you have selected any one of the following templates or made your own custom template and inserted a page link.

-= What types of Products do upsell plugin support? =
+= What types of Products does the upsell plugin support? = Customers can buy one click WooCommerce products of the following types:

 **Free Version**: Only Simple Products.
 **Premium version**: Simple, Variable, Bundled, and Subscription products.

-= What are the payment methods that upsell plugin supports? =
+= What are the payment methods that the upsell plugin supports? =

 **Free Version**: Supports only Cash on Delivery.
 **Premium version**: Supports Stripe, Paypal Payments, Authorize.net, Braintree, Square, Paystack, Vipps, Cardcom, and core payment options such as Cash On Delivery, Direct Bank Transfer, and Cheque Payments.

-= What are the payment methods that WordPress upsell plugin supports? =
+= What are the payment methods that the WordPress upsell plugin supports? =

 **Free Version**: Supports only Cash on Delivery.

-**Premium Version**: Supports Stripe, Paypal Payments, Authorize.net, Braintree, Square, Paystack, Vipps, Cardcom, Mollie and core payment options such as Cash On Delivery, Direct Bank Transfer, and Cheque Payments.
+**Premium Version**: Supports Stripe, Paypal Payments, Authorize.net, Braintree, Square, Paystack, Vipps, Cardcom, Mollie, and core payment options such as Cash On Delivery, Direct Bank Transfer, and Cheque Payments.

 = Is my Payment Gateway compatible with the upsell plugin? =